Pete Hegseth hints at court-martial for Mark Kelly after mocking senator's 'reversed' medals

 Pete Hegseth slammed Mark Kelly for failing to display his uniform correctly and warned of a 'uniform inspection' if he were recalled to active duty

-Defense Secretary Pete Hegseth mocked Mark Kelly’s uniform and hinted at court‑martial, signaling possible prosecution for 'sedition' (Official Portraits/ US Gov)
+Defense Secretary Pete Hegseth mocked Mark Kelly’s out of order medals and hinted at a court‑martial, signaling possible prosecution for 'sedition' (Official Portraits/ US Gov)

-Defense Secretary Pete Hegseth mocked Mark Kelly’s uniform and hinted at court‑martial, signaling possible prosecution for 'sedition' (Official Portraits/ US Gov)
+Defense Secretary Pete Hegseth mocked Mark Kelly’s out of order medals and hinted at a court‑martial, signaling possible prosecution for 'sedition' (Official Portraits/ US Gov)

-WASHINGTON, DC: The escalating feud between the Trump administration and Democratic Senator Mark Kelly has taken a serious legal turn, with Defense Secretary Pete Hegseth publicly mocking the retired Navy Captain’s uniform while hinting at a looming court-martial.
+WASHINGTON, DC: The escalating feud between the Trump administration and Democratic Senator Mark Kelly has taken a serious legal turn, with Defense Secretary Pete Hegseth publicly mocking the retired Navy captain’s uniform while hinting at a possible court-martial.

 In a scathing post on X on Tuesday, November 25, Hegseth ridiculed Kelly’s attempt to defend his service record, pointing out a glaring error in the senator's official photo.

-The rebuke comes just hours after the Department of War confirmed it was investigating "serious allegations of misconduct" against the senator, raising the stakes from a political spat to a potential military tribunal.
+The rebuke came just hours after the Department of War confirmed that it was investigating "serious allegations of misconduct" against the senator, raising the stakes from a political spat to a potential military tribunal.

 Pete Hegseth hints at court‑martial via 'uniform inspection' threat